LAX with Kids: Rideshare, Drop off, Pick up, LAXit Shuttles, and Car Seat Options

 Public Transport to and from LAX

 In addition to all of the various car options, free shuttles run regularly between all terminals and the LAX City Bus Center and Metro Green Line Aviation Station.
-Low priced LAX FlyAway buses leave from the bus center for locations in Hollywood, Long Beach, Downtown, and Van Nuys.
+Low-priced LAX FlyAway buses travel between the bus center and Union Station or Van Nuys.
 Even cheaper options leaving from the bus center include local bus services to Santa Monica, Culver City, Torrance, and other beach communities.

-At the end of the day, while we are encouraged to keep airport traffic to a minimum, the easiest way to get home from LAX with kids is still calling in a big favor from friends or family.
-Or, as suggested above, paying a nanny.
-Individuals are still allowed to pick up at arrivals; private cars are just diverted to the island across the road from baggage claim.
-If someone in LA really loves you, that may be the best way to get baby home at the end of a long trip.
+At the end of the day, though we are encouraged to keep airport traffic to a minimum, the easiest way to get to and from LAX with kids is still calling in a big favor from friends or family.
+A great option is to offer the money you might spend on a car service to a trusted babysitter instead.
+That way your little one can have his or her own car seat and a familiar face.
+Individuals and private cars are still allowed to pick up at arrivals, on the island across the road from baggage claim.

 Happy holidays, and safe travels!